ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/action_items.md

 - Chad: Indicate that overlap should be 10% of the num_split_templates

-- Chad: People shouldn't have to remove Multicore=True
+- Chad: People should not have to remove Multicore=True

 - Chad:  The length of autocorrelation chi-squared in sample points is set to AC_LENGTH = 351.
 It might be worth exploring how the sensitivity volume changes by varying AC_LENGTH